singhmankrit/polymer-monte-carlo/journal.md

 ![](./journal/week3/hex_end_to_end.png)

-We observe that the end-to-end and gyration graphs approximately similar to the squared lattice.
+We observe that the end-to-end and gyration graphs for triangular and hexagonal lattice are approximately similar to the squared lattice.

 ## Reminder final deadline